angular/components/src/lib/expansion/expansion.md

 ### Expansion panel content

-Each expansion panel has a header section and an action (optional) sections.
+Each expansion panel has a header section (mandatory) and an actions (optional) sections.

-When grouped by an `<md-accordion>` element the expansion panels can be used to create ordered views or flows, as it brings up the possibility to expand one view at a time.

 #### Header